-Ladies, I’m sure you’re well aware by now just how much various companies try to take advantage of us by selling us “women specific” products.
-Razors, shower gels, lotions and so many other items tend to be more expensive for us than they are for men.
+Ladies, I’m sure you’re well aware by now just how many various companies try to take advantage of us by selling us “women-specific” products.
+Razors, shower gels, lotions, and so many other items tend to be more expensive for us than they are for men.
 Which is ridiculous.

 In addition to that, the backpacks that I will show you here are priced exactly the same for both ladies and gents.
 And that’s a huge bonus – and also a clear sign that they’re not trying to take advantage of you by selling you a pink version of the same thing for more money.

-So, if you really care about getting a backpack designed for women, check the mini reviews to see whether it’s a ladies version or a unisex pack.
+So, if you really care about getting a backpack designed for women, check the mini-reviews to see whether it’s a lady’s version or a unisex pack.

-In general, travel backpacks are usually medium in size.
-They are small enough that they can pass as carry ons, and have just enough capacity for all your travel necessities.
+In general, women’s travel backpacks are usually medium in size.
+They are small enough that they can pass as carry-on luggage, and have just enough capacity for all your travel necessities.
 Most of them have at least a laptop sleeve, and some will even feature dedicated pockets for your tablet and smartphone.